 Volunteer with LGBT Asylum

-Right now, we are looking for contact persons for the asylum group, volunteers for the refugees group, for people who are trained in or interested in planning and making events, and for interpreters/translators.
-We are looking for volunteers in both Aarhus and Copenhagen, and we will host introduction and training meetings as we get the applications from potential new volunteers.
+Continuously, we are looking for contact persons for the asylum group, volunteers for the refugees group, for people who are trained in or interested in planning and making events, and for interpreters/translators.
+We are looking for volunteers in both Aarhus and Copenhagen, and we will host introduction and training meetings twice a year.

 - Can take on responsibility and commit to the group for a longer period